iceBear67/gradi/README.md

 Even though Gradle Officials explains that Caches will be cleaned automatically, there are still many trashes didn't get cleaned or the automatic process never runs.

-But Gradi don't.
+But Gradi won't.
 Gradi searches truly useless garbages and delete them in order to free your disk space.

 # Plan